CELAR/SlipStreamConnector-Okeanos/vmrecipes/celar-ubuntu-14.04-LTS.md

 These steps are needed in order to upgrade "Ubuntu 14.04 Server LTS" to an image suitable for SlipStream, with the following capabilities:

 1. Orchestrator VM
-2. VM for which "Build Image" is supported.
+2. VM for which "Add (extra) Volatile Disk" is supported.

 ```
 # convenience, skip if want to user-interaction